kbrn/qubes-app-dms/README.md

 qubes-app-dms-timeout
 ----
-This package, to be installed in Dom0, implements a timeout-based dead man's switch: if the lock screen is enabled for a certain duration (default: 2h), the dead man's switch is triggered.
+This package, to be installed in Dom0, implements a timeout-based dead man's switch: if the lock screen is enabled for a certain duration (default 2h, configurable in `/rw/usrlocal/etc/qubes-dms/timeout.conf`), the dead man's switch is triggered.

 qubes-app-dms-bluetooth
 ----